Climate Intelligence, Defence and Analytics

 Do you participate in conferences?

-Scientinel team members have participated in dozens of conferences since 2012, however, 92% of these have been attended remotely, including as guest speaker(s).
-Staff representing Scientinel are not allowed to fly – not even for academic purposes.
+Our team members have participated in dozens of conferences since 2012, however, 92% of these have been attended remotely, including as guest speaker(s).
+Staff representing Scientinel are not allowed to fly – not even for academic purposes..

 Are you active on social media?

-Scientinel does not use or endorse any centralised social media platforms.
-We currently use a private Mastodon server, to communicate and share information internally.
+The Scientinel team does not use or endorse any centralised social media platforms.
+We currently use a private Fediverse server, to communicate and share news and science updates internally and with our customers.
 We may open our server to the Fediverse in the future.

 Do you develop software?

-Scientinel has to date developed bespoke apps that deliver critical climate information to our clients.
-We have plans to release an extreme sea-level rise app in the public domain in Q1 2024, and an extreme temperature app in Q3 2024.
+Scientinel has to date developed bespoke tools that deliver critical climate information to our clients.
+We have plans to release an extreme sea-level rise app in the public domain in Q4 2024, and an extreme temperature app in Q2 2025.